Property Data Search:

 24, CHARNHILL CRESCENT, MANGOTSFIELD, BRISTOL, BS16 9JU - £362,000

-24 CHARNHILL CRESCENT is a midsized extended detached house of 117m², built sometime between 1950 and 1966.
-It was last sold for £362,000 in July 2015, which was around 1% below the average July 2015 detached price in the South Gloucestershire local authority area.
+24 CHARNHILL CRESCENT is a midsized extended detached house of 117m², built sometime between 1950 and 1966, which could now be worth an estimated £560,915.
+It was last sold for £362,000 in July 2015, which was around 1% above the average July 2015 detached price in the South Gloucestershire local authority area.
 The most recent EPC inspection was February 2015, where the current energy rating was D, and the potential energy rating was B.

 24 CHARNHILL CRESCENT Sold Prices

 Land registry data shows two sales for 24 CHARNHILL CRESCENT since 1st January 1995.
 The below table shows the price paid for the two sales, along with the average detached price in the South Gloucestershire local authority area for the corresponding sale date.
-Both of the two 24 CHARNHILL CRESCENT sales were for below the average price.
+One of the two 24 CHARNHILL CRESCENT sales was for above the average price, whilst the other was for below the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 DatePriceHPI PriceVariation from HPI